SvenGDK/PS-Multi-Tools/README.md

 ## PS3
 - Core_OS Tools
 - Fix Tar Tool
+- PARAM.SFO Editor
-- PS3 ISO Tools
+- ISO Tools
+  - Create an ISO of your backup folder
+  - Patch the ISO from 4.21 to 4.60
+  - Extract the content of an ISO
+  - Split the ISO in 4GB parts for FAT32 drives
-  - Create, Patch, Extract, Split or Decrypt an ISO
+  - Decrypt an ISO using a decryption key or dkey file
 - PKG Extractor
 - PKG Infos Reader
 - PUP Unpacker
 - RCO Dumper
 - SELF Reader
-- PARAM.SFO Editor
-- webMAN MOD features
+- webMAN MOD Features
   - PS3NetSrv Utilities
     - Create folder structure (GAMES, PS3ISO, ...)
     - Manage virtual folders for ps3netsrv